MAX-EINSTEIN/Crystal/README.md

 # Crystal
-A C library for common data structures and algorithms
+A simple C library for commonly used data structures and algorithms.
+It tries to imitate the C++ Standard Library.

-# Warning : Work in progress, not suitable for use in production
+## Warning : Work in progress, not suitable for use in production